dschwartzAI/noname/REBUILD/README.md

 ## Executive Summary

-This repository is a **heavily customized LibreChat fork** that has evolved into a white-label SaaS platform for business AI tools.
-It's time to rebuild on a modern, scalable stack optimized for multi-tenancy and easy deployment.
+It's time to rebuild what was a **heavily customized LibreChat fork** that has evolved into a white-label SaaS platform for business AI tools. on a modern, scalable stack optimized for multi-tenancy and easy deployment.

 **All documents are cross-referenced** - follow the links to navigate between related sections.